 A key question to ask yourself is why you want new ski boots.
 If you are satisfied with the response then proceed in your boot purchasing endeavors, if not you may be wasting your hard-earned cash.
 The next question to intrinsically pose is; how often will I use them?
 If this is an item that you believe you will use excessively, it may be advisable to expand your budget slightly.

-If you have set a budget, deemed ski boots a desirable purchase and are ready to open your mind to new information, we shall proceed to examining how to select the correct boot for you.
+If you have set a budget, deemed ski boots a desirable purchase and are ready to open your mind to new information, we shall proceed to examine how to select the correct boot for you.

 Look for the one that fits you